Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation: General error rates of first-order debiasing estimators

 \section{General error rates of first-order debiasing estimators}

-In this section, we first present the generic debiased estimator and its error bound (Theorem~\ref{thm:upper-bound-general}).
-We then isolate the special ``affine-score'' case, in which the quadratic term $\eps_{n,\gamma}^2$ disappears and the error becomes purely doubly robust.
+In this section, we present the generic debiased estimator and its error bound (Theorem~\ref{thm:upper-bound-general}) in the general setting described in Section \ref{sec:intro}.
+We then isolate the special ``affine-score'' case, in which the quadratic term $\eps_{N,\gamma}^2$ disappears and the error becomes purely doubly robust.
 This affine case coincides with the \emph{mixed bias property} discussed in Section~\ref{subsec:mixed-bias} and eventually leads to a different optimal error rate, as we will see in Theorem~\ref{thm:main-mixed-bias}.